Center for Teaching and Learning

+The Center for Teaching and Learning focuses on helping faculty create dynamic, engaged learning environments that stimulate student curiosity and intellectual discovery.
 Whether you’re a first-year faculty member or a tenured professor, the center wants to help you continue to evolve as an educator.

 Grant proposals may be submitted at any time (there is no deadline per se).
-The CTL director, together with the CTL Committee, reviews grant proposals in the order they are received-and awards grants based on the quality of the proposal and the availability of funding.
+The center director, together with the Center for Teaching and Learning Committee, reviews grant proposals in the order they are received-and awards grants based on the quality of the proposal and the availability of funding.

 As specified in the grant application, recipients must agree to make a brief, on-campus presentation (usually part of a relaxed, informal lunch session) where he or she shares with faculty colleagues the lessons that were gleaned from the grant-supported experience.
-In this way, the knowledge gained by the grant recipient has the potential to influence other SU faculty members, thus invigorating teaching and learning across the campus at large.
+In this way, the knowledge gained by the grant recipient has the potential to influence other Susquehanna faculty members, thus invigorating teaching and learning across the campus at large.

+A variety of faculty networks provide a forum for Susquehanna professors to share their experiences and seek advice from one another-while at the same time building collegiality.
 These various peer networks, described below, have one important element in common.
 All of them emphasize flexibility-that is, participating faculty determine how frequently to meet and what pedagogical topics to discuss.